An Overview of the CSS Profile Form for Financial Aid

 Whereas federal financial aid is calculated based on a strict formula across all students nationwide, the CSS PROFILE form allows colleges to calculate aid eligibility for their own programs based on the individual criteria each one sets.
 Hence, the questions on one school’s CSS PROFILE may vary dramatically from those of another school.

 Because the CSS PROFILE form is for non-federal or private scholarships, grants, and financial aid programs, the schools are permitted to consider other factors not considered on the FAFSA form.
 These include items such as the value of a parent’s home, non-custodial parent income, insurance contract values, and annual retirement plan contributions.
 Take advantage of the pre-application worksheet, which can help in determining what information will be requested and what documentation to gather.

 To complete the CSS PROFILE, take the following steps:

 - Gather information: Pull together financial information including tax returns, information on temporary assistance or Supplemental Security Income, W2 forms, bank statements, mortgage information, and records of untaxed information.
 It is a lot to do, but it will also make things easier for completing the FAFSA.

 - Register: Visit the College Board website and register for the CSS PROFILE.
 Your application is tailored to your family situation and the colleges or programs you select.
 You can securely save your application and return to complete it at any time.

-Some schools who accept the CSS Profile will use the College Board's verification service - IDOC (Institutional Documentation Service).
-The student will receive an email from College Board about this next step.
+Some schools who accept the CSS Profile will use the College Board's verification service, IDOC (Institutional Documentation Service).
+The student will receive an email from the College Board about this next step.